Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Validating Data and Methodology

 \subsection{Comparisons with DEHVILS}

 The DEHVILS survey collected data in tandem with \hsf{}, also using UKIRT's WFCAM to collect NIR observations of \sneia{} \citep{peterson23}.
 Our programs differ in that DEHVILS collected photometry in the $Y$-, $J$-, and $H$-bands and pursued more observations (median 6 epochs per bandpass) for fewer SNe ($N=96$).
 We shared $J$-band observations near peak to avoid redundancy, but reduced the data through independent photometric pipelines.
-Given light curves of 96 \sneia{}, roughly half are eliminated by quality cuts.
-The DEHVILS cuts are $|x_1| < 3$, $\sigma_{x_1} < 1$, $\sigma_{t_0} < 2$, $E(B-V)_\text{MW} < 0.2$ mag, and a Type Ia LC fit probability defined in \texttt{SNANA} $P_\text{fit} > 0.01$. $\sigma_{x_1}$ and $\sigma_{t_0}$ refer to the uncertainty in the SALT parameter $x_1$ and the estimated time of maximum light.
-We assume the parameters used for the cuts are the ones presented in Table 5, ``Optical-only SALT3 fit results'' \citep{peterson23}.
-We apply the first four cuts trivially, but $P_{fit}$ is a parameter from \texttt{SNANA} and is undefined with our methods.
-Worse, this last cut is responsible for 40 of the 46 SNe removed in \citet{peterson23}, and cannot be ignored.
-Given that \texttt{SNANA} obtains parameter values by minimizing the data-model $\chi^2$, we emulate the $P_{fit}$ cut by fitting DEHVILS and ATLAS photometry using SALT3-NIR and determining the minimum reduced $\chi^2$ per degree of freedom (DoF) cut value that produces a sample of 47 objects: $\chi^2/\text{DoF} \leq 6.66$.
-We note that our $\chi^2$ function includes model covariances.
+The DEHVILS analysis employs the following quality cuts: $|x_1| < 3$, $\sigma_{x_1} < 1$, $\sigma_{t_0} < 2$, $E(B-V)_\text{MW} < 0.2$ mag, and Type Ia LC fit probability $P_\text{fit} > 0.01$. $\sigma_{x_1}$ and $\sigma_{t_0}$ refer to the uncertainty in the SALT parameter $x_1$ and the estimated time of maximum light, while $P_\text{fit}$ is defined in \texttt{SNANA} as the fraction of the $\chi^2$ distribution with $k$ degrees of freedom above a given $\chi^2$ value \citep{kessler09SNANA}:

+Further, the target's host galaxy must have a spectroscopic redshift.
+There are differences between the redshifts in the DEHVILS sample and the redshifts assembled following the methods described in Section \ref{sec:host z}.
+In this section we use the published DEHVILS redshifts for a fairer comparison.
+The sample analyzed in \citet{peterson23} comprises 47 of the 83 spectroscopically classified normal \sneia{} with DEHVILS photometry.
+Using fitting parameters to define cuts means differences in fitting methods may lead to differences in the objects cut.
+When we apply the same cuts using our implentation of the SALT3-NIR model we find that 56 of the optical-only (ATLAS $co$) fits pass all cuts, 47 fits using optical (ATLAS $co$) and DEHVILS-reduced NIR\footnote{Available at \url{https://github.com/erikpeterson23/DEHVILSDR1}} ($YJH$) photometry pass, and 30 DEHVILS-reduced NIR-only ($YJH$) fits pass.
+Refitting the 83 \sneia{} assuming the reddening law from \citet{fitzpatrick99} for Milky Way extinction does not lead to any difference in the objects cut.